idio-lang/guide/source/var-val.rst

 .. hint::

-   Even if you thought you just created the file, :lname:`Idio` can't be so sure and so will always return the filename tagged as a pathname.
+   If an operating system interface is queried for a filename, :lname:`Idio` will always return the filename tagged as a pathname.

 .. _`string interpolation`: